 SAP standards apply to all students.
-In order to make satisfactory academic progress toward a diploma, Associate of Applied Science Degree, Bachelor or Master Degree at Bryan College, students must maintain a specific cumulative grade point average and make forward progress toward completing a program.
+In order to make satisfactory academic progress toward a diploma, Associate of Applied Science Degree, Bachelor or Master Degree at Bryan University, students must maintain a specific cumulative grade point average and make forward progress toward completing a program.
 Students must achieve the minimum requirements in order to remain enrolled as a regular student.
 It is intended to provide early intervention for students facing academic challenges and help students successfully complete their program of study.
 Students failing to meet the minimum SAP requirements at the end of the designated evaluation point will be placed on Academic Warning.
 Students placed on Academic Warning may not be eligible to receive federal and/or state assistance.
-Students may remain on Academic Warning until the end of the subsequent quarter.
-If students have not met SAP at the end of their Academic Warning quarter, they will be placed on Academic Probation and may no longer be eligible for federal and/or state assistance.
+Students may remain on Academic Warning quarter, they will be placed on Academic Probation and may no longer be eligible for federal and/or state assistance.
 Students placed on Academic Probation have a probationary period of one quarter to achieve SAP.
 If at the end of the probationary period the student is not making Satisfactory Academic Progress the student will be dismissed, unless an appeal has been completed and approved.
 During the probationary period, students will be charged tuition and applicable fees consistent with tuition and fees listed under the Tuition and Fees section of this catalog.
 Students may not be eligible to receive federal and/or state assistance during the probationary period.
 Students must successfully complete all courses specified in his/her program in order to graduate.
 The entire program must be completed in a maximum time frame (MTF) not to exceed one and one-half the number of credits in the original length of the program.
-Students failing to complete the program during the allotted time will be dismissed from Bryan College, unless an Extended Enrollment has been granted.
+Students failing to complete the program during the allotted time may be dismissed from Bryan University, unless an Extended Enrollment has been granted.
 If a student changes programs, seeks additional degrees, transfers credits, or has an extended enrollment status the SAP will be affected and please refer to the specific area of the catalog for additional information.

-If at any time the College determines the student cannot achieve SAP, the student may be dismissed.
+If at any time the University determines the student cannot achieve SAP, the student may be dismissed.